kevlingo/roster-copilot/README.md

 # Roster Copilot - Proof of Concept (PoC)

 This project is a Proof-of-Concept for Roster Copilot, an AI-powered assistant for fantasy football league management.
+The application features a conversational AI Copilot powered by Google Gemini that helps users through personalized onboarding and provides intelligent fantasy football guidance.

 ## Features Implemented